Hungarian Soviet Republic

-The new regime failed to reach an agreement with the Triple Entente that would lead to the lifting of the economic blockade, the improvement of the new borders or the recognition of the new government by the victorious powers of World War I. A small volunteer army was organized mostly from Budapest factory workers and attempts were made to recover the territories lost to neighboring countries, an objective that had widespread support from many working class people in some larger cities, not only those favorable to the new regime.
+The new Communist government failed to reach an agreement with the Triple Entente that would lead to the lifting of the economic blockade, the improvement of the new borders or the recognition of the new government by the victorious powers of World War I. A small volunteer army was organized mostly from Budapest factory workers and attempts were made to recover the territories lost to neighboring countries, an objective that had widespread support from many working-class people in some larger cities, not only those favorable to the new regime.
 Initially, thanks to patriotic support from conservative officers, the republican forces advanced against the Czechoslovaks in north Hungary, after suffering a defeat in the east at the hands of the Romanian Army in late April, which led to a retreat on the banks of the Tisza.
 In mid-June, the birth of the Slovak Soviet Republic was proclaimed, which lasted two weeks until a Hungarian withdrawal at the request of the Triple Entente.
-Later that month, there was an attempted coup by the Social Democrats.
+Later that month, there was an attempted coup by the Social Democrats of Budapest, which was retaliated by the communist government.
 On 20 July, the republic launched a new attack on the Romanian posts who were deep in Hungary at the Tisza river.
 After a few days of the Hungarian advance, the Romanians managed to stop the offensive and break through the Hungarian lines.
 Kun and most of the government fled to Vienna.
-The Socialist–Communist government was succeeded by an exclusively Socialist one on 1 August.
+The Social-Democrat–Communist government was succeeded by an exclusively Social Democratic one on 1 August.
 The communists left Budapest and went abroad.
-Despite the prohibition of the Entente, the Romanians entered Budapest, the Hungarian capital, on 4 August.
+Despite the opposition from the Entente, the Romanians entered Budapest, the Hungarian capital, on 4 August.

 The Hungarian heads of government applied controversial doctrinal measures in both foreign (internationalism instead of national interests during wartime) and domestic policy (planned economy and heightened class struggle) that made them lose the favor of the majority of the population.
-The attempt of the new executive to profoundly change the lifestyle and the system of values of the population proved to be a resounding failure; After the withdrawal from Slovakia, the application of some measures aimed at regaining popular support was ordered, without great success; in particular, the ban on the sale of alcoholic beverages was repealed, and attempts were made to improve the monetary situation and food supply.
+The attempt of the new executive to profoundly change the lifestyle and the system of values of the population proved to be a resounding failure; After the withdrawal from Slovakia, the application of some measures aimed at regaining popular support was ordered, but without great success; in particular, the ban on the sale of alcoholic beverages was repealed, and attempts were made to improve the monetary situation and food supply.
 Unable to apply these policies effectively, the republic had already lost the support of the majority of the population between June and July, which led, together with the military defeats, to its downfall.
-The failure of internal reform was joined by that of foreign policy; the political and economic isolation by the Triple Entente, the military failurs against neighboring countries, and the impossibility of joining forces with the Red Army because of the Russian Civil War contributed to the collapse of the Soviet Republic.
+The failure of internal reform was compounded by the political and economic isolation imposed on Hungary by the Triple Entente, the military failures against neighboring countries, and the impossibility of joining forces with the Red Army because of the ongoing Russian Civil War contributed to the collapse of the Soviet Republic.